-At parties the guests naturally drift around and chat to a bunch of people.
-And as I keep mentioning, you're not going to connect perfectly with everyone.
-Don't worry too much about getting out of a conversation where it isn't going anywhere, or you want to see who else is out there.
-There are lots of easy ways to do it, and people generally don't get offended if you move on to someone else.
+At parties everyone naturally drifts around and chats to a number of people.
+And as I keep mentioning, you're not going to connect perfectly with all of them.
+Don't worry too much about getting out of a conversation when it isn't going anywhere, or you want to see who else is around.
+There are lots of easy ways to do it, and people generally don't get offended if you move on.
 You can say something straightforward like, "It was good meeting you.
-I gotta catch up with some other people, but I'll talk to you later hopefully."
+I've got to catch up with some other people, but I'll talk to you later hopefully."
 Or you can use one of several reasonable excuses like:

-- "I have to go catch up with my friend"
+- "I have to go see what my friend is up to."

 - "I just got here, I'm gonna look around a bit more"